eliofio/PrOpRe/README.md

 2. Calculating the optimal number of sites of a biomolcule starting from an atomistic trajectory, such that the loss of information after decimating atoms is minimized; the result will be reported in "Opt-number-of-sites.txt".

 ## 6.2 - Tasks
+The Relevance and Resolution plot is made up _N_ points (by default _N about 10000_ points).
+Thus, in order to find the optimal number of sites is necessary to "simplify" the ResRel curve.
+A TALE SCOPO average values of Resolution ($\bar H_s$) and Relevance ($\bar H_k$) are computed.
+This calculation can be done in two different ways:

+* **`density`**: The x-axes is divided in _X_ intervals such that each of one contains the same number of points _D_ (by default _D = 100_).
+Thus, the interval lenght is not fixed.
+What is fixed is the number (density) of Hs-Hk points in each interval.
+Then, in each interval the average values for Hs and Hk are computed (Hs_avg and Hk_avg).
+If using this option (recommended) the calculation of the average values for Resolution (Hs) and Relevance (Hk) is based on the same density of points.
+                                        Indeed, every N points (the default value is 100) the average calculation for Hs and Hk is performed.
+In this way, the computation of average values is more fair since the lenght of interval is not fixed, but it is chosen in order that the number of points (Hs-Hk) is always the same.
+                                        The default value for N is 100 points; however, such value con be changed using the flag [-d].

+                                        CONTINUA....

+* **`bin`**:

 ## 6.3 - Arguments